 The most important large collection of such short stories is the 500 juans "scrolls" long encyclopedia Taiping guangji, which specialises on chuanqi stories and included such from the Han period as well as those from the Tang period.
 Most of these stories are tales of immortals, ghosts and supernatural events.
 The fact that the Taiping guangji was actually the first printed collection of short stories contributed to their wide circulation, and to the compilation of similar collections, like Zhang Junfang's 張君房 Liqingji 麗情集, a collection of love stories, which is unfortunately lost, or the anonymous Men gujin leishi 門古今類事, a collection of a collection of stories of sad fate (dingming 定命) or retribution for sin (guobao 果報), Zhu Shengfei's 朱勝非 Ganzhuji 紺珠集, or Zeng Zao's 曾慥 Leishuo 類說.
 The urban population was a very important market for this kind of easy-to-read literature.
 A very rich collection is the Qingsuo gaoyi 青瑣高議 by Liu Fu 劉斧, which includes stories of trivial matters (suoshi 瑣事)、, strange affairs (yiwen 異聞), remarkable biographies (zhuanji 傳記) and vernacular stories interspersed with poems (shihua 詩話).
 Rather traditional is the collection Lüchuang xinhua 綠窗新話 by the "Master of the Wind and Moon of the August Capital Studio" 皇都風月主人, whose stories were later adapted for many novellas and theatre plays.

 Some of the compilers of the Taiping guangji also published their own works and collection.
 Xu Xuan 徐鉉, a famous paleographer, compiled the collection Jishenlu 稽神錄, which also includes pre-Song period phantastic stories.
 Part of them are included in the Taiping guangji.
 Wu Shu 吴淑, Xu's son-in-law, compiled the Jiang-Huai yiren lu 江淮異人錄, which includes stories of magicians, wandering knights, Daoists and strange phenomena.
-The publication of these two collections broke the path for a rich treasury of short story collections that are, from the viewpoint of literary quality and innovation, generally rated as rather mediocre: Dongweizhi 洞微志 by Qian 錢易, Shengyiji 乘異記 by Zhang Junfang 張君房, Luozhong jiyi 洛中紀異 by Qin Zaisi 秦再思, or 幕府燕閑錄 by Bi Zhongxun 畢仲詢.
+The publication of these two collections broke the path for a rich treasury of short story collections that are, from the viewpoint of literary quality and innovation, generally rated as rather mediocre: Dongweizhi 洞微志 by Qian 錢易, Chengyiji 乘異記 by Zhang Junfang 張君房, Luozhong jiyi 洛中紀異 by Qin Zaisi 秦再思, or Mufu yanxian lu 幕府燕閑錄 by Bi Zhongxun 畢仲詢.
 All of them are only preserved in fragments.
 Fully preserved are the collections Kuoyizhi 括異志 by Zhang Shizheng 張師正 and Kuichezhi 睽車志 by Guo Tuan 郭彖.
 The most famous, most popular and most widespread collection of phantasy tales is Hong Mai's 洪邁 Yijianzhi 夷堅志, which was published in several series.
 Although the literary quality of the particular stories varies considerably, it is a vast treasure for all popular stories of the Northern Song period 北宋 (960-1126), which can give a vivid impression of the life and activities of the persons living during that period.
 The Yijianzhi was the model for similar compilations, like the Xu yijianzhi 續夷堅志 by the Jin period 金 (1115-1234) writer Yuan Haowen 元好問, and the anonymous Ming period collection Huhai xinwen 湖海新聞.

 Separately published Song period novels have often historical persons as protagonists.
 They literary level is quite high, as Le Shi's 樂史 Lüzhuzhuan and Yang taizhen waiji 楊太真外傳.
 Zhang Shi's 張實 Liuhongji 流紅記 describes the life and love of a palace woman.
 Love stories are also the genre of Qin Chun's 秦醇 novellas Zhao Feiyan biezhuan 趙飛燕別傳, a modern adaption of the Zhao Feiyan waizhuan 趙飛燕外傳, and Tan Yige zhuan 譚意歌傳, which is influenced by the Tang period stories Huo Xiaoyu zhuan and Yingying zhuan.
 The same source served Liu Shiyin 柳師尹 for his sad love story Wang Youyu ji 王幼玉記.
 Another love story is Wang Xie zhuan 王榭傳, where the protagonist travels to the country of the swallows, where he marries the daughter of an old Daoist.
 Later on they communicate with each other via "carrier swallows".
 Meifeizhuan 梅妃傳 is the story of the conflict of two women for the love of emperor Tang Xuanzong.
 The story of Li Shishi waizhuan narrates the love between a singsong girl and Emperor Song Huizong 宋徽宗 (r.
 1100-1125) before the background of the Song dynasty’s decay.